 We have some patients that fly home within Australia, however long haul flights are best left for 12 weeks.
 You should check with your surgeon what their preference is.
-Keep your TED stockings to wear
+Keep your TED stockings to wear when you fly.

 Will I set off the scanner at the airport?